NetApp/harvest/docs/help/log-collection.md

 If you would like to share the collected logs with the Harvest team, please email them to [ng-harvest-files@netapp.com](mailto:ng-harvest-files@netapp.com).

+If the files are too large to email, let us know at the address above or on [Discord](https://github.com/NetApp/harvest/blob/main/SUPPORT.md#discord), and we'll send you a file sharing link to upload your files.

 ## RPM, DEB, and Native Installations

 For RPM, DEB, and native installations, use the following command to create a compressed tar file containing the logs: